-Many of the models used in watershed assessment require significant computing resources, such as a parallel supercomputer or an 'information grid.'
-PSEs can incorporate a computing resource management subsystem [35] such as Globus [27] or Legion [36], and hide the details of accessing the necessary computational resources from the user.
+Many of the models used in watershed assessment (e.g. for simulation of hourly flood hydrographs for a period extending over multiple years) require significant computing resources, such as a parallel supercomputer or an 'information grid.'
+PSEs can incorporate a computing resource management subsystem [15] such as Globus [16] or Legion [17], and hide the details of accessing the necessary computational resources from the user.

-Preservation of Expert Knowledge
+Preservation of expert knowledge